WHYAMERICASUCKS.COM

 Port WestwardLeveesDrainageFloodplainAgriculture

-The application itself says ditches and wetlands still dominate much of the impact site
+The application counts ditches and wetlands across most of the impact area

 DEQ's 401 certification says treated runoff would move through Waterway F and McLean Slough to the Beaver Drainage Improvement Company's pumping station, then over the levee in winter and into irrigation use in spring and summer.